isabella232/AdColony-Unity-SDK-3/README.md

 Here is the link to [Unity SDK integration documentation](https://github.com/AdColony/AdColony-Unity-SDK-3/wiki).

 ## Upgrade

-#### SDK 3.x:
+#### From SDK 3.0:
 In order to support thin/fat Android builds, we moved the native .so files from the `Plugins/Android/AdColony/libs` folder to the `Plugins/Android/libs` folder.
-Removing the `Plugins/Android/AdColony` folder before importing AdColony SDK Unity Plugin 3.1.0 is recommended.
+Removing the `Plugins/Android/AdColony` folder before importing is recommended.
 Otherwise, simply remove the `Plugins/Android/AdColony/libs/armeabi-v7a` and `Plugins/Android/AdColony/libs/x86` folders.

-#### SDK 2.x:
+#### From SDK 2.x:
 Please note that updating from our 2.x Unity Plugin is not a drag and drop update, but rather includes breaking API and process changes.
 In order to take advantage of the 3.x Unity Plugin, a complete re-integration is necessary.
 Please review our [documentation](https://github.com/AdColony/AdColony-Unity-SDK-3/wiki) to get a better idea on what changes will be necessary in your app.